 "Moving slowly, you give your brain the chance to notice all that is happening in your body as you move," wrote Dr. Hanna in his book Somatics: Reawakening The Mind's Control Of Movement, Flexibility, And Health (excerpted by the Somatic Systems Institute).
 "Slow-motion films are essential in sports training because they allow athletes to study the details of a movement or play.
 The same goes for focusing attention on the internal sensations of your own movements: The slower you go, the more you perceive," he continues.
 Only, instead of studying a fumble (or, you know, whatever actually happens in football), you're zeroing in on the stretch in your hamstring, back, or another body part.

 Eventually, Dr. Hanna promises that your "somatic brain" will take over and you'll find yourself a more limber and calm human being.
 "You must be patient, looking not for a quick fix on your body, but for a genuine, lasting change in your comfort, range of movement, posture, and general functioning.
 Most importantly, you must be positive in your expectations, envisaging and aiming for the improvement you know your somatic system is capable of," wrote Dr. Hanna.
 Let's get started.

-3 YouTube videos to get you started on your somatic journey
+YouTube videos to get you started with somatic exercises

 If you're already a proud yogi, this video will be a good start place for you.
 Instructor Brett Larkin offers a class filled with moves you'll find familiar—with somatic magic sprinkled in here and there.
 Feel free to move at half speed, if you want.